Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Overview of Results and Outline

-The time complexity we achieve asymptotically dominates all previously known algorithms~\cite{eppstein1998finding,jimenez99shortest,lawler72}.
-The previously best known is due to Eppstein~\cite{eppstein1998finding}, with $\TT(k) = \O(|G| + k(\log k + \ell))$.
-We strictly improve over this since $k$ can be as high as $2^{n-2}$ in a DAG and for $k < n$ the first term dominates the running time.\footnote{Our algorithm actually achieves $\O(|G| + k(\log(\min \{ k, n \}) + \ell)$ but asymptotically, this is the same as the bound of the theorem as we show in \Cref{sec:complexity}.}
+Our asymptotic time complexity dominates the previously best-known algorithm due to Eppstein~\cite{eppstein1998finding} with $\TT(k) = \O(|G| + k(\log k + \ell))$.
+We strictly improve over this since $k$ can be as high as $2^{n-2}$ in a DAG and for $k < n$ the first term dominates the running time.

-The rest of the paper proves our three main theorems and is structured as follows.
-We start with the simplest case of full path-structured CQs and show the (serial) DP structure of the problem (\Cref{sec:paths_and_dp}).
-We continue with any-$k$ algorithms for DP (\Cref{sec:DPalgorithms}) where we put into the same framework several previous algorithms and propose our new improved algorithm, proving \Cref{theorem:paths}.
-To complete the proof of \Cref{theorem:cq_combined_comp}, we modify our techniques for tree-structured problems which include all full acyclic CQs (\Cref{sec:tdp}).
-For \Cref{theorem:cq_data_comp}, we finally cover CQs with projections (\Cref{sec:projections}).
-We also discuss how our techniques apply to cyclic CQs with modified guarantees (\Cref{sec:cycles}).
-To ease the presentation, we adopt the sum-of-weights ranking but carefully note which properties of the ranking function we use.
-In \Cref{sec:ranking_functions} we discuss more deeply these properties and different examples of ranking functions.